yamaton/gff3toddbj/README.md

 To meet convensions with the requirement, GFF3-to-DDBJ comes with a TOML file to rename feature keys and qualifier keys/values.

-Here is a way to customize the renaming schema.
+Here is how to customize the renaming configuration.

 #### Rename types/feature keys